 I have a disability and am nervous about making an application.
 We are proud to be an inclusive organisation and have an equal opportunities policy to ensure every staff member, volunteer and visitor received fair and equal treatment.
 In order to make reasonable adjustment, if you declare to us that you have a disability at the application or enquiry stage, we will offer a one-to-one volunteer recruitment process so you can discuss any concerns you might have in a safe and private environment.
 We can also discuss what adjustments might be suitable, if required.
 Once we have received your application, we will contact you to ask if you would like this.

 Do you accept volunteers from other countries?
 We follow the guidance and advice given by the NCVO (National Council of Voluntary Organisations) who take a professional lead in promoting best practice in volunteer management.
-Their guidance is here and summarises how we approach receiving applications from those with visas, EU and non-EU nationals and those currently living abroad.
+Their guidance is available online and summarises how we approach receiving applications from those with visas, EU and non-EU nationals and those currently living abroad.

 I am in receipt of benefits does this effect my ability to volunteer?
 No, we fully support jobseekers and others in receipt of benefit volunteering as a way to develop their CV or have meaningful social contact.
 If you are in receipt of benefit it is your responsibility to make the authorities aware that you are volunteering and not to commit yourself to volunteering over and above your permitted hours.
 You will only ever receive reimbursement of travel expenses in your volunteer role.
 This is a voluntary position and you will not receive a wage.